5 Pests That Love Your Valentine’s Day Flowers

 Favorite Flowers: magnolias, goldenrods, white or green-colored flowers

 Considering the fact that beetles are the most common animal on Earth — with over 400,000 species — it’s easy to see how they are common flower pests.
 Certain species can chew through flowers and leaves, leaving behind small holes that weaken the flower.
 Many species can see colors and have a good sense of smell when it comes to finding flowers.
-Beetles usually target young or cut flowers because they’re easier to eat, but they enjoy any blooms that are large, open, fruity, or clustered.
+Beetles usually target young or cut blooms because they’re easier to eat, but they enjoy any blooms that are large, open, fruity, or clustered.
 In fact, beetles are common pollinators because the pollen sticks to their bodies and is dispersed among each flower they visit.
 Some species are mess and soil pollinators, meaning they leave feces on the flower after eating it (gross!).

 Caterpillars